auth0/docs/articles/tokens/guides/configure-refresh-token-rotation.md

 ---
 # Configure Refresh Token Rotation

-Configure Refresh Token Rotation for each application using the Dashboard or the Management API.
+Configure Refresh Token Rotation for each application using the Dashboard or the auth-spa-js SDK.
 When Refresh Token Rotation is enabled, the transition for the end-user is seamless.
 The application uses the previous non-rotating Refresh Token which has expired and swaps it for a rotating Refresh Token.

 Migration scenarios accommodate automatic token revocation when migrating from a non-rotating Refresh Token to a rotating Refresh Token and vice-versa.